Aura-healthcare/hrv-analysis/sphinx-docs/source/unittests.rst

-hrv-analysis Unittests¶
+Hrv-analysis Unittests¶
 =======================

-hrv-analysis includes a set of unittests that can be run for each module of the package as follow:
+Hrv-analysis includes a set of unittests that can be run for each module of the package as follow:

     $ python -m unittest tests/tests_extract_features_methods.py